-At a reception even him by the St. George's society he says that Mr. Blaine was sent to greet him by President Arthur and he made a most cordial address of welceme.
-Lord Sackville notes also his very cordial reception by the president hinself, but remarks: "That while Mr. Blaine was using this conciliatory language he was carrying on hostile controversy with her majesty's gov-ernment respecting the abrogation of the Clayton-Bulwer treaty."
+At a reception given him by the St. George's society he says that Mr. Blaine was sent to greet him by President Arthur and he made a most cordial address of welceme.
+Lord Sackville notes also his very cordial reception by the president

-A presidential election was ap-proaching and Mr. Blaine was likely to be the Republican candidate.
-"It was at this time that Mr. Blaine spoke to me in the most commendatory tones of the conduct of her majesty's government in dealing with the Irish question.
-They had created such a hostile feeling in the United States that he felt convinced if the population was polled the result would be an almost unanimous expression of hatred towards England.
-This language clearly indicated his intention to trade upon this hostility to England in order to gain the Irish vote for his tion and the secretary "cordially acwhat had occurred. " "When, however, I saw Mr. Bayard the following day, he said the matter had become serious, great interests depended upon the re-election of Mr. Cleveland, he could not ignore the injurious effect which my letter had had upon a certain faction, the vote of which was necessary for the success of the Democratic candidate.
+He then quotes the Murchison letter and his reply, which he refers to as "incautious," both of which, to his amazement, were published in the New York Tribune, organ of the Republican party, on October 22, 1888.
+He learned from private sources that no such person as Murchison existed.
+"The excitement over the Sackville incident, as it was called, became farcial."
+He was caricatured.
+He saw Mr. Bayard four days before election and the secretary "cordially accepted my expression of regret at what had occurred.
+"When, however, I saw Mr. Bayard the following day, he said the matter had become serious, great interests depended upon the re-election of Mr. Cleveland, he could not ignore the injurious effect which my letter had had upon a certain faction, the vote of which was necessary for the success of the Democratic candidate.'

 He saw a copy of the telegram from the state department to Minister Phelps, accusing him of "political cowardice."
 He took this offensive telegram to Mr. Bayard, saying he considered it a personal insult.
-Mr. Bayard was 'embarrassed and confused, and at last said that he knew nothing of any such telegram having been sent."
-He was furnished with a copy of the following telegram re-ceived by a member of the cabinet from the national committee in New "Does the president know that the Irish vote is slipping out of our hands because of the diplomatic shillyshallying: see Lamont (the president's secretary and chief wire-puller) at Something ought to be done
+Mr. Bayard was "embarrassed and confused, and at last said that he knew nothing of any such telegram having been sent."
+He was furnished with a copy of the following telegram received by a member of the cabinet from the national committee in New York: "Does the president know that the Irish vote is slipping out of our hands because of the diplomatic shillyshallying: see Lamont (the president's secretary and chief wire-puller) at once.
+Something ought to be done Accordingly he received his passports that afternoon.
+Lord Sackville quotes a statement he made to Lord Salisbury, accusing Secretary Bayard of flagrant misstatements of facts and of duplicity.